The Business Person of the Year category, sponsored by Rand and Asquith, produced some outstanding candidates, with three making the final shortlist.

 The criteria called for a person who can demonstrate clear leadership qualities and who has a strong financial understanding of running a business.

-He was the principal driver and decision-maker behind the firm’s relocation from Huddersfield back to Brighouse.
+Since Colin Findlay’s appointment as managing director of Severn Unival, he has spearheaded sustained growth and development at Severn Unival and was the principal driver and decision maker behind the firm’s relocation from Huddersfield back to Brighouse.